paid-ai/paid-blocks/README.md

 ## Styling System

-The Paid.ai components use a simplified, universal styling system.
-All components accept a `paidStyle` prop with the following properties:
+The Paid.ai blocks use a simplified, universal styling system.
+All blocks accept a `paidStyle` prop with the following properties:

 ### Universal Style Properties